Ronmaestro23/RJN-Voynich-grammar/README.md

 The current model presents a complete structural decipherment of Voynichese as a recursive hierarchical functional process-operator grammar.
 The structural layer is mathematically and statistically derived.
 The historical recipe layer is presented as the strongest current interpretation of the derived functional roles.

----

 ## Author

 Ronny Juul Nielsen
+May 2026

 ## License

 Code and analysis scripts are licensed under the MIT License.

-Text, paper drafts, diagrams, interpretive framework, and documentation are licensed under Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International (CC BY-NC-ND 4.0), unless otherwise stated.
+Documentation, paper drafts, diagrams, interpretive framework, structural grammar model, and explanatory material are licensed under Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International (CC BY-NC-ND 4.0), unless otherwise stated.

 © 2026 Ronny Juul Nielsen.

-May 2026